-Option Format/Range Description Samples per Cycle 32, 64, 128, 256, 1024 Waveform sampling rate Cycles per Series 16-2560 at 32 samples/cycle 8-1280 at 64 samples/cycle 4-640 at 128 samples/cycle 2-320 at 256samples/cycle 1 at 1024 samples/cycle Defines the total duration of the waveform per event Before Cycles 1-20 Defines the number of cycles to be recorded prior to event Num. of Channels 1-7 The number of the simultaneously recorded channels
+Parameter Options Description Recording Time Fixed Event-controlled Fixed - a waveform is recorded up to the maximum specified length Event-controlled - a waveform extends for as long as trigger conditions exist plus post-event time, or up to the maximum specified length Samples per Cycle 32, 64, 128, 256, 1024 Waveform sampling rate Max.
+Cycles per Event 16-10848 at 32 samples/cycle 8-5424 at 64 samples/cycle 4-2712 at 128 samples/cycle 2-1356 at 256 samples/cycle 1 at 1024 samples/cycle The maximum waveform length per event in cycles including pre-event and post-event time Pre-event Cycles 1-20 Pre-event time in cycles to be recorded prior to event Post-event Cycles 0-2048 Post-event time in cycles to be recorded after end of event in event-controlled mode Num. of Channels 1-7 The number of simultaneously recorded channels (informative)